maneesha/2021-07-19-ttt-online-CDT/index.md

 <p id="etherpad">
   <strong>Etherpad:</strong> <a href="{{page.etherpad}}">{{page.etherpad}}</a>.
   <br/>
-  We will use this Etherpad for chatting, taking notes, and sharing URLs and bits of code.
+  We will use this document for chatting, taking notes, and sharing URLs and other information.
 </p>

 {% endif %}